 Disseminate to the public (e.g. Twitter, interviews, social media) late-breaking and innovative scholarship in behavioral and resiliency research.

 Stage-based and risk-based motivational treatments for health behaviors

-Positive psychology interventions
+Positive psychology interventions and treatments

-Problem-solving and emotion-focused coping skill-based interventions
+Problem-solving and emotion-focused coping skills-based interventions and treatments

 Dr. Park is director of Health Promotion and Resiliency Intervention Research Center (HPRIR).
 She is a clinical health psychologist and health services researcher who, for the past 20 years at MGH, has been dedicated to understanding and improving health-related behaviors among cancer survivors and populations at risk for cancer and chronic disease.
 Her research focuses on developing and implementing behavioral interventions to enhance resiliency, decrease tobacco use, and improve access to healthcare.
 A Professor of Psychiatry at Massachusetts General Hospital/Harvard Medical School, her research is conducted at the MGH Mongan Institute’s Health Policy Research Center and Department of Psychiatry.
 Clinically, she treats cancer survivors.
 She founded the MGH Division of Clinical Research’s Qualitative Mixed Methods Research Unit and directs behavioral research at the Benson-Henry Institute for Mind Body Medicine and the Tobacco Research and Treatment Center and, in this capacity, and has developed evidence-based interventions.
 Accordingly, she started two hospital-based clinical services: the MGH Cancer Center’s Smokefree Support Service and the MGH Cancer Center Resiliency Survivorship Group Program.